interbiznw/docker-debian-bullseye/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

-If you want to install some other application you can do that by creating a user.sh and mounting it to the container to /opt/scripts/user.sh (a standard bash script should do the trick).

 You also can reverse proxy this container with nginx or apache (for an example look at the end of the page).

 **ROOT ACCESS:** 1.
 Open up your WebGUI 2.
 Open up a terminal 3.
 Type in 'su' 4.
 Type in your password that you've set (no screenoutput is shown if you type in passwords in Linux) 5.
 Press Enter 6.
 You should now be root.